wavefrontHQ/docs/pages/doc/integrations_new_changed_2022.md

 * vSphere -- Made fixes to the **Cluster** dashboard.
 Updated the cluster variable to all charts in the **Virtual Machine Operations for a Data Center - 1 Hour** section.
 * Elasticsearch -- Made a fix to the query of the chart that displays the number of nodes, and updated the descriptions of charts.
 * Microsoft SQL Server -- Added proxy preprocessor rules in the Microsoft SQL Server setup instructions to avoid database read/write metrics getting dropped because of an extra quote (“) in a few point-tag keys.
-* Operations for Applications Usage -- Made minor updates to the Overview tab of the integration.
+* Tanzu Observability Usage -- Made minor updates to the Overview tab of the integration.
 The link to the service internal metrics is corrected.
 * Slack -- Updated the setup instructions and added information on how to troubleshoot the Slack URL Unfurler.
 * Cassandra -- We updated the integration and now you can monitor Cassandra on Kubernetes.
 * Tanzu Application Service -- We added three new dashboards for monitoring TAS services: